jonamsalem/GOCoverage/README.md

 # Go-Coverage

-This GitHub Action performs unit tests, generates a coverage report, and checks if each file's coverage meets the threshold (default is 70%).
-If the coverage does not meet the required threshold, the specific files will be listed under the action logs & an HTML coverage report will be generated as an artifact which is stored for 2 days.
+This GitHub Action performs unit tests, generates a coverage report, and checks if each file's coverage meets the threshold.

+Coverage that does not meet the required threshold will fail the step, ans list the undercovered files under the action logs.

+By default, when the test fails, an HTML coverage report will be generated as an artifact which is stored for 2 days.

 Additonally, users will have the option to generate the artifact regardless of the status of the coverage.

 ## Usage